 If you can achieve a total cost of less than 1% of the overall transaction value then you are on the right track.
 However, it really depends on what your needs are and if you are willing to pay a little bit extra for additional features, advice, or research.
 To find out the mid-market rate of any currency pairing, use this calculator at xe.com.

-WorldFirst has an average cost of 1.11%.
-To calculate this figure, we received three quotes to exchange British Pounds (GBP) into Australian Dollars (AUD) – for low, medium, and high values.
+To calculate the cost of WorldFirst, we received three quotes to exchange British Pounds (GBP) into Australian Dollars (AUD) – for low, medium, and high values.
 The overall cost of each transaction was then compared against the mid-market rate and represented as a percentage of the transfer value.

 Here is the calculation: